 Note: SPS, ASAP, and ITS, are level 3 “Medium” level of assurance (physical/hand devices).

-Effective November 1, 2018, Federal Certifying Officers, who certify payments for agencies through Treasury, Fiscal Service, are required by Fiscal Service to complete the Fiscal Service Certifying Officer Training as part of each issuance of new or renewed credentials.
+Effective November 1, 2018, Federal Certifying Officers, who certify payments for federal entities through Treasury, Fiscal Service, are required by Fiscal Service to complete the Fiscal Service Certifying Officer Training as part of each issuance of new or renewed credentials.
 On FS Form 210CO, the Designee must affirm completion of Fiscal Service Certifying Officer Training within 30 days prior to submission of the form.
 A certificate of completion is only available upon successfully passing the exam at the end of the training.
 The certificate of completion must be maintained by the Designee and must be provided upon request to Fiscal Service.

 A Disbursing Officer (DO) may not accept payment schedules from a newly designated CO until the effective date of FS Form 210CO for that CO.
 DOs may accept for payment only those payment schedules that contain the same organizational designation ALC and CO’s manual signature as those shown on the CO’s FS Form 210CO.
 For payment schedules submitted using SPS, DOs may accept for payment only those payment schedules containing the same organizational designation ALC as those shown on the CO’s FS Form 210CO, as well as the valid electronic signature of the CO.
-In all cases, the ALC listed on the payment schedules must correspond to the department, Agency, or establishment, and bureau or office shown on FS Form 210CO for that CO.
+In all cases, the ALC listed on the payment schedules must correspond to the department, federal entity, or establishment, and bureau or office shown on FS Form 210CO for that CO.

 For expiration, revocation, and renewal information, see Sections 3070 and 3075, respectively.